hbuckle/hacat/Readme.md

 Example of an autoscaling group with ELB

-Each instance is a CoreOS box configured to run a Docker container
+As an alternative to CloudDeploy each instance is a CoreOS box configured to build and run a Docker container on boot.

 CloudWatch is configured for CPU and ELB monitoring